 What College Options Are There?

-Jill and Tilly, along with the class teachers, can guide students with information related to students next steps.
+Andrea and Lyn, along with the class teachers, can guide students with information related to students next steps.
 Here there is a wealth of information related to options for the next step after Highfield.
 Some of our learners leave at the end of Year 11 to progress on to college courses studying Entry Level qualifications.
 There are a wealth of options in the local area.
+The majority of college courses are classed as full time however they operate 3 days per week.
+The full time hours are compressed into three days.
 Click on the pictures for more information.

 Options for Supported Learning and Living